Energy Management

 As your organization begins to consider energy efficiency projects to meet your carbon reduction goals or federal, state or local regulations, it is important to know that various rebate and incentives may be available from utilities, governments or third-parties.
 A rebate or incentive refers to a financial or non-financial benefit provided to individuals, businesses, or organizations as a reward or encouragement for implementing energy-saving measures or investing in energy-efficient technologies.
 These programs are designed to promote energy conservation, reduce greenhouse gas emissions, and enhance sustainability.
 They can range from new construction or equipment replacement to retrofit projects.

-But what kind of rebates and incentives are available to your business?
+But what kinds of rebates and incentives are available to your business?
 There are a variety of different incentive types that may be offered such as:

 Energy Efficiency Rebates: Many utility companies offer rebates for energy-efficient upgrades such as high-efficiency appliances, HVAC systems, insulation, windows, lighting, and more.
 These rebates typically provide a financial incentive to encourage customers to invest in energy-saving measures.